-Whenever a minor's competency or mental health is in doubt, an evaluation must be done as soon as possible after the juvenile justice case is initiated to determine whether the minor is incompetent or in need of emergency inpatient mental health services.
+Whenever a minor's competency or mental health is in doubt, an evaluation must be done as soon as possible after the juvenile justice case is initiated to determine whether the minor is incompetent or in need of mental health services.
 When indicated, services must be provided in a timely manner.
-Requests for such evaluations must comply with the Juvenile Court's protocols for competency evaluations and court-ordered inpatient mental health evaluations.
+Requests for such evaluations must comply with the Juvenile Court's protocols for competency evaluations and pre-adjudication psychological and psychiatric evaluations.

 (Adopted 1/1/2005; Rev. & Renum.
-1/1/2006; Rev. 1/1/2018; Rev. 1/1/2020)
+1/1/2006; Rev. 1/1/2018; Rev. 1/1/2020; Rev. 1/1/2022)